 Program Helps Improve Water Quality, Reduce Soil Erosion and Develop Wildlife Habitat on Private Lands

-The senators said that CRP, signed into law in 1985, is one of the largest private-lands conservation programs in the United States.
-Over the last 35 years, CRP has helped improve water quality, reduce soil erosion and improve wildlife habitat on private lands in Minnesota and across the country.
+Senators Klobuchar and Smith said that for decades CRP has helped improve water quality, reduce soil erosion and improve wildlife habitat on private lands in Minnesota and across the country.

-The 2018 Farm Bill, which was signed into law in December 2018, includes Klobuchar’s provision to increase the number of acres in the CRP to 27 million acres, based on Klobuchar and Senator John Thune’s (R-S.D.)
+The 2018 Farm Bill, which was signed into law in December 2018, includes Sen. Klobuchar’s provision to increase the number of acres in the CRP to 27 million acres, based on Sen. Klobuchar and Sen. John Thune’s (R-S.D.)
 Conservation Program Improvement Act.